 Do you ever get a word or phrase stuck in your head?
-“Vacation brain” has been stuck in my head for the past month, and I think it’s a sign that I need to plan a getaway.
-Are you in the same boat?
+“Vacation brain” has been stuck in my head for the past month, and I think it’s a sign that I need time off work.
+Do you need to plan a getaway too?

 While Urban Dictionary coins “vacation brain” as the days leading up to vacation when productivity slackens due to daydreaming, countless research shows vacations boost our brain!
 So I hereby declare “vacation brain” a positive state of mind whereby your brain is thriving from vacation bliss.
 And it is time for vacation brain.